 In the future, we may seek to grow our business by investing in new or existing facilities, making acquisitions, entering into partnerships and joint ventures, or constructing or expanding facilities such as the used oil re-refinery.
-Acquisitions, partnerships, joint ventures, investments, or construction projects may require significant managerial attention, which may divert our management from our other activities and may impair the operation of our existing businesses.
+Acquisitions, partnerships, joint ventures, investments, or construction projects may require material managerial attention, which may divert our management from our other activities and may impair the operation of our existing businesses.
 Any future acquisitions of businesses or facilities or the development of a new business line could entail a number of additional risks.

-We may not be able to realize the expected benefits from any recent or future acquisitions, new facility developments, partnerships, joint ventures or other investments.
+We may not be able to effectively integrate the business that we acquire or realize the expected benefits from any recent or future acquisitions, new facility developments, partnerships, joint ventures or other investments, which could have a material and adverse effect on our business and operating results.